 24 MPs have financial interest in form of Remunerative Directorship of a company

-24 MPs have financial interest in form of Remunerative Directorshipof a company

-New Delhi, Sep 12: 24 MPs (11.3%) have declared that they have some financial interest in the form of Remunerative Directorship of a company, while 189 (88.7%) have declared that they have no financial interest under this head.
+New Delhi, Sep 12: 24 MPs (11.3 per cent) have declared that they have some financial interest in the form of Remunerative Directorship of a company, while 189 (88.7 per cent) have declared that they have no financial interest under this head.

 The Register of Members' Interest, containing details of Rajya Sabha MPs was procured by ADR and NEW through an RTI application.